jweslley/frogstarb/README.md

   The list of tags to be added or removed from the post, specified as a comma-separated list.
 If the tag name starts with `'-'` then it will be removed, otherwise it will be added to the post's list of tags.

-* `-p,--publish <FILENAME>`

-  Publish the post.
-The post title is equal to the `FILENAME` without extension.
-If the post doesn't exist yet, it will be created; otherwise the post will be updated.

-* `-d,--delete <FILENAME>`

-  Delete the post whose title is equal to the `FILENAME` without extension.

 * `-v,--version`

   Display current version and exit.